Home Learning Centre How Much Does an EICR Cost? The Complete 2026 UK Price Guide

 If a quote does not include all of these elements, it is not a full EICR.
 Ask for clarification before you agree to book.

-Cost of Remedial Work if You Fail
+What Does Remedial Work Cost if You Fail?

 Here are typical costs for the most common remedial items we find in 2026: